yunemse48/403bypasser/README.md

 ## To-Do List
 - [ ] GUI
 - [ ] Add Rate-Limit Option
+- [ ] Add an Option for Scan Type (fast, normal, aggressive or only path manipulation / header manipulation)
 - [ ] Export cURL Command for Each Request
 - [ ] Add Parameters to Save Output According to HTTP Status Codes
 - [ ] Add Parameters to Save Output According to Page Size Anomalies